Umuzi-org/tech-department/content/syllabuses/_index.md

 This is a living document and there are a few things that need to be fleshed out:

 - as far as possible each bullet point that describes a piece of our syllabus should be marked as a WORKSHOP, TOPIC or PROJECT.
-Or excercise??
+Or exercise??

   - WORKSHOP == instructor led event.
   - TOPIC == self study material